JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 Before invoking DI Integration Task, we need to make sure the event was raised for the right object.
-The bucket may contain data from many entities, but we need to run the task only for "Invoice" entity.

-Therefore, the next step checks whether the object name matches the required pattern.
-After this check, it retrieves part of the source object name that will be used to construct target object.
+The bucket may contain data from many entities, but we need to run the task only for the "Invoice" entity.
+The next step checks whether the object name matches the required pattern.
+After the check, it retrieves part of the source object name that will be used to construct target object.

 ```
     # Check that object name matches pattern